sarahechapman/TreeDistData/README.md

 library('TreeDistData')
 ```

-If you're feeling brave, you can install the development version thus:
+If you're feeling brave, you can i-->Install the development version with:
 ```r
 if(!require(devtools)) install.packages("devtools")
 devtools::install_github('ms609/TreeDistData')
 ```

 Please note that the 'TreeDistData' project is released with a
 [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.